inaka/swift_guidelines/rules/privatize.md

 Notice:

 - The usage of a `private struct` to define a group of static strings that should only be known internally.
-- The usage of a `private extension` to group methods that are only used internally within the file.
+- The usage of a `private extension` to group relevant methods that are only used internally within the file.
-- Observe how, by this way, `User` ends up having a concise API:
+- Observe how, by this way, `User` ends up exposing a concise API:
   - `init(name: String, email: String)`, the default implicit initializer as a consequence of being a `struct`.
   - `name` and `email` as read-only properties.
   - `save()` method for saving a user.